Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Experiments

 \subsection{Experiment Setup and Compared Methods}

 To evaluate the representation ability, we performed the classification task on the learned representation.
-Specifically, the typical SVM classifier equipped with a RBF kernel was implemented as the classifier and three metrics, including the overall classification accuracy (OA), the average class classification accuracy (AA), and the kappa coefficient ($\kappa$) were used to measure the classification accuracy.
-We repeated the classifier 20 times to obtain the average of OA, AA and $\kappa$ across all compared methods.
+Specifically, a typical SVM classifier equipped with an RBF kernel was implemented as the classifier, and three metrics, including the overall classification accuracy (OA), the average class classification accuracy (AA), and the kappa coefficient ($\kappa$), were used to measure the classification accuracy.
+We repeated the classifier 5 times to obtain the average of OA, AA, and $\kappa$ across all compared methods.

-We compared the classification performance of our method with four state-of-the-art methods, including LSSTRPCA \citep{2020LSSTRPCA}, $\mathrm{S^3LRR}$ \citep{2018S3LRR}, LPGTRPCA \citep{2022LPGTRPCA}, TensorSSA \citep{2023TensorSSA}.
-For a fair comparison, we used the codes provided by their inventors and the parameter settings of these methods were tuned to optimal ones.
+We compared the classification performance of our method with seven state-of-the-art methods, including four tensor-based methods, i.e., LSSTRPCA \citep{2020LSSTRPCA}, $\mathrm{S^3LRR}$ \citep{2018S3LRR}, LPGTRPCA \citep{2022LPGTRPCA}, TensorSSA \citep{2023TensorSSA} and three deep learning methods, i.e., SpeFormer \citep{SpectralFormer}, DSNet \citep{DSCNet}, HyperDID \citep{HyperDID}.
+For a fair comparison, we used the codes provided by their inventors, and the parameter settings of these methods were tuned to optimal ones.
 Table \ref{parameters_opt} presents the parameter settings for the proposed method.
 The details of the compared methods are listed as follows:

 \begin{enumerate} \item{{LSSTRPCA \citep{2020LSSTRPCA}}: is a lateral-slice sparse tensor RPCA with a tensor $l_{2,1}$ norm for sparse component to gross errors or outliers.}